vitaly-t/spex/docs/concept/sequencing.md

 Let's benchmark how the spex [sequence] performs compared to the direct calculation as we increase the size of the sequence.

-We previously used the `direct` approach, a sequence that returns numbers directly (call it `number`), and now let's add the `promise` one, and use it with ES6 Promise and with [Bluebird]:

 ```javascript
 function source(idx, data) {
     return Promise.resolve(nextPrime(data));